nedap/utils.modular/README.md

 `implement` is a safer layer over raw metadata-based protocol extension.

-> Metadata-based protocol extension might be a reliable solution against [this](https://github.com/clojure/tools.namespace/tree/bb9d7a1e98cc5a1ff53107966c96af6886eb0f5b#warnings-for-protocols) problem.
+> Metadata-based protocol extension has recently proven to be a reliable solution against [this](https://github.com/clojure/tools.namespace/tree/bb9d7a1e98cc5a1ff53107966c96af6886eb0f5b#warnings-for-protocols) problem.

 In plain Clojure you might be tempted to do: